Best-Kept Secrets of Professional Painters

 A good prep job often takes more time than painting, but it pays off.
 The more time you spend prepping a room for new paint, the better your finished paint job will look.
 Washing, patching, sanding and vacuuming walls, ceilings, trim and doors before you pick up a brush or roller are time well spent.
 If you don’t take care of small imperfections now, they’ll stick out like a sore thumb once the paint goes on.

 Do the Ceiling, Then the Walls

 Before painting any walls, take a good look at your ceiling.
 If you think it needs refreshing, paint it first.
-You don’t want to paint the walls and then — in a couple of weeks or years — do the ceiling.
+You don’t want to paint the walls and then — in a couple of weeks or years — paint the ceiling.
 Rolling the ceiling drops a fine mist of paint onto everything below.
 Painting the ceiling first also allows you to be less fussy along walls.
 Any paint that gets slopped onto walls will get covered up later when you paint them.